Dyvil/Dyvil-Language-Reference/repl.md

 This will print text similar to the one shown in the above example.
 As soon as the `>` sign appears, the REPL has finished doing it's initialization and you may start typing.

+## Supported Input

+The REPL mainly supports any Dyvil expressions and statements, which you can learn about in the respective pages of this documentation.